 Beware!!
 Scammers are posing as Planhub to defraud Canadians (July, 2020)

-We have been made aware over the past few days that a bunch of scammers have been posing as Planhub to contact Canadians over phone and email.
-They offer too-good-to-be-true deals on the latest smartphones (e.g. Samsung Galaxy Note 10+, iPhone 11Pro Max etc) and then attempt to get personal and credit card information out of you.
+Over the past few days, we have been made aware that a bunch of scammers have been posing as Planhub to contact Canadians over phone and email.
+They offer too-good-to-be-true deals on the latest smartphones (e.g. Samsung Galaxy Note 10+, iPhone 11Pro Max etc).
+They then attempt to get personal and credit card information out of you.
 If you think you’ve received an email from us, please check whether it comes from a “@planhub.ca” domain.
 If not, DO NOT respond to the email.
 We will never call you unsolicited.
 If you receive a call from PlanHub offering you a deal on phone plans or devices, hang up immediately and DO NOT give out any personal information to the caller.

 How the scam works:

-- A person will email you from an email id that looks on first glance to be from PlanHub and offering you a free high-end phone as a “deal”.
+- A person will email you from an email id that looks at first glance to be from PlanHub, offering you a free high-end phone as a “deal”.

-- They will even use the PlanHub logo to attempt to appear genuine.
+- The scammers will even use the PlanHub logo to attempt to appear genuine.

 - They will usually list their office address as 343 Bloor Street, Toronto.

-- They will ask for your personal and credit card information to process “the taxes” or ‘fees” for the free phone and ask for your driver’s license number to do a “credit check.
+- The scammers in question will ask for your personal and credit card information to process “the taxes” or ‘fees” for the free phone and ask for your driver’s license number to do a “credit check.

-- They then call you to say they’ve shipped the wrong phone and that this one is not free and ask you to send the phone back to a specified address, promising to send the right phones.
+- They then ask you to send the phone back to a specified address, promising to send the right phone.

 - You lose the money you paid as “taxes” on the “free phone” plus are on the hook with your telecom company for “ordering a new phone”.

-- You may also lose access to your telecom account as well as your phone number.
+- There is a chance that you lose access to your telecom account as well as your phone number.

 How to tell the difference between PlanHub and the scammers:

-- We are CASL laws (Canadian Anti-Spam laws) compliant and will never contact you unsolicited.
+- Planhub is CASL laws (Canadian Anti-Spam laws) compliant and will never contact you unsolicited.

 - We will never contact you for services you did not expressly sign up for.